gruntwork-io/docs/docs/iac/usage/using-a-module.md

 You should expect to see `--- PASS: TestLambdaCreated` in the final log lines of the output from the test.

-## What's next
+## What’s next

-Now that you've used a Gruntwork module to provision resources, consider how you would need to expand this usage make the Lambda function available via a URL using an [AWS API Gateway HTTP API](../../reference/modules/terraform-aws-lambda/api-gateway-proxy/).
+Now that you’ve used a Gruntwork module to provision resources, consider how you would need to expand this usage make the Lambda function available via a URL using an [AWS API Gateway HTTP API](../../reference/modules/terraform-aws-lambda/api-gateway-proxy/).
 We refer to combining multiple modules into a single deliverable module as a [service](../overview/services.md).

 <!-- Leaving this commented out since these two docs pages are coming soon -->
 <!-- You can dive deeper into this topic in [composing your own service](./composing-your-own-service.md) or learn how to use a Gruntwork developed service in [using a service](./using-a-service.md). -->